Inku vs Renshuu

 Verdict

 Use Renshuu if: you want web-based, free, and customizable.
-Use Inku if: you want native iPhone with native audio and no setup.
+Use Inku if: you want native iPhone with audio support and no setup.

 Try Renshuu's free tier first; if the web-first feel doesn't land, Inku is the native alternative.